Like and share our Facebook page at https://www.facebook.com/nspreventsprostitution/?ref=aymt_homepage_panel

 - Buyers are criminals who create the demand for prostitution, which maintains and furthers pre-existing power imbalances, and ensures that vulnerable persons remain subjected to it.

 - Prostitution is associated with non-state torture (NST).
 Learn more about NST here: http://nonstatetorture.org/files/4914/4478/3699/prostitutionpamphlet.pdf and here: http://nonstatetorture.org/files/6613/8754/5025/NSTHTpamphlet.pdf

 - Prostitution reinforces gender inequalities in society at large by normalizing the treatment of primarily women’s bodies as commodities to be bought and sold.
 In this regard, prostitution harms everyone in society by sending the message that access to women’s and girls’ bodies can be bought by those with money and power, primarily men.
 This is demeaning and degrading the human dignity of all women and girls by entrenching a clearly gendered practice in Canadian society.

-- Prostitution also negatively impacts the communities in which it takes place through a number of factors, including: related organized crime, such as human trafficking and drug-related crime; exposure of children to females and children treated as a commodity; the risk of community members being drawn into a life of exploitation; harassment of residents; dangerous refuse such as used condoms or drug paraphernalia; and solicitation of children, youth and others by exploiters.
+- Prostitution also negatively impacts the communities in which it takes place through a number of factors, including: related organized crime, such as human trafficking and drug-related crime; exposure of children to treating humans as a commodity; the risk of community members being drawn into a life of exploitation; harassment of residents; and solicitation of children, youth and others by exploiters.